panoptic-labs/docs/docs/panoptic-protocol/protocol-roles.md

   }}
 />

-Passive Liquidity Providers (PLPs) provide liquidity to a Panoptic pool by making single-sided deposits of tokens into the option pool in any amount.
+Lenders provide liquidity to a Panoptic pool by making single-sided deposits of tokens into the option pool in any amount.

 They will receive [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) shares for their deposited liquidity, and their portion of collateral inside the Panoptic pool will be tracked using a shares model from the [ERC-4626](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/) standard.

-The role of PLPs in Panoptic differs somewhat from that of LPs in Uniswap.
-PLPs do *not* deploy liquidity within a specific range of a Uniswap pool.
+The role of lenders in Panoptic differs somewhat from that of LPs in Uniswap.
+Lenders do *not* deploy liquidity within a specific range of a Uniswap pool.

-Rather, PLPs generate yield by lending tokens that can be deployed to a Uniswap pool by option sellers for a fixed commission fee.
+Rather, lenders generate yield by supplying tokens that can be deployed to a Uniswap pool by option sellers for a dynamic interest rate.

-When a PLP withdraws their liquidity from Panoptic, Panoptic will burn their collateral tokens and their funds are returned in the original token deposited, along with any accumulated commission fees, minus the applicable deposit fee (20 bps).
-For example, if a PLP deposits 1 ETH and earns an additional 0.1 ETH in comission fees, they can withdraw a total of 1.1 ETH, less the deposit fee.
-This withdrawal process ensures the PLP receives their original contribution.
+When a lender withdraws their liquidity from Panoptic, Panoptic will burn their collateral tokens and their funds are returned in the original token deposited, along with any accumulated interest payment.
+For example, if a lender deposits 1 ETH and earns an additional 0.1 ETH in interest, they can withdraw a total of 1.1 ETH.
+This withdrawal process ensures the lender receives their original contribution.
 </details>

 ## Option Sellers
-Sell options by borrowing liquidity for a fixed commission fee and relocating it to a Uniswap pool.
+Sell options by borrowing liquidity at a dynamic interest rate and relocating it to a Uniswap pool.
 Sellers must deposit collateral and can sell options with notional values up to five times larger than their collateral balance.

 **Typical users**: Pro-tail, Market makers, DAOs.